gaoming96/TorchFlow/playground/Readme.md

 type `python`, `import imageio` then `imageio.plugins.ffmpeg.download()`.
 See [here](https://github.com/lengstrom/fast-style-transfer/issues/129)

 #### Evaluation
 We have downloaded (learned) sevral `ckpt` files (in ckpts folder) which we can use directly.
 In styles folder, we can see what these styles are.
+These ckpt files is the learned weights of Transform Net.

 `cd C:\Users\kanny\Desktop\playground\fast-style-transfer`